 Peekier is another fascinating privacy-oriented search engine.
 Unlike the previous one, it is not a metasearch engine.
 It may not be the fastest search engine I’ve ever used but it is an interesting take on how search engines could evolve in the near future.

 MetaGer is yet another open source metasearch engine.
-However, unlike others, it takes privacy more seriously and enforces the use of Tor network for anonymous access to search results from a variety of search engines.
+However, unlike others, it takes privacy more seriously and enforces the use of the Tor network for anonymous access to search results from a variety of search engines.
 They claim that their servers run on 100% renewable energy.

-They do house a few number of advertisements (without trackers of course)- but you can get rid of those as well by joining in as a member of the non-profit organization – SUMA-EV – which sponsors the MetaGer search engine.
+They do house a few advertisements (without trackers of course)- but you can get rid of those as well by joining in as a member of the non-profit organization – SUMA-EV – which sponsors the MetaGer search engine.